ozanMSFT/pytorch-wiki/Debugging-with-Remote-Desktop-on-CircleCI.md

 By default, you can connect CircleCI Windows machines only with SSH.
 However, in some cases, you may want a full Remote Desktop session so you can edit files, view the stack trace, etc.  This wiki page tells you how to connect to these instances via remote desktop.
+This wiki page tells you how to do so.
+Credit to @peterjc123 for these instructions.

 1. Use port forwarding in SSH